Domașnea: Name

 The name Domașnea comes from the Latin word "domus", plus the Latin suffix [(n)ia], meaning "the place with big houses".
 The Slavonian "domas" is a corrupt form of the same Latin word, and has the same meaning (house, domestic).

 History

 After the great migrations period, according to a document published by the Hungarian historian Frigzes, Domașnea was mentioned for the first time in 1436.
 However, some new evidence, especially those made by Dr. Dimitrie Roman, bring up to light a document which indicates the fact that a group of houses were certainly located on the border of the village from 159 BC.
 This document it is a military Certificate issued on the name of a Celtic soldier named Ivornecus by the Roman emperor Hadrian, on 27 September 159 AD.
 This is a bronze tablet so named "Tabula Honestae Missions", and it is now stored at the Antiquity Museum in Vienna under the name D.XVII.
+At the confluence of the streams Domașnea and Cănicea, one km south of the village, there was a Roman camp named "Ad Pannonios".

 In 1962 Domașnea was collectivized, being the only one of this area which was forced to adopt this system.
 The commune saw an outbreak of the anti-communist movement from the Banat region.